Siege of Multan (1848–1849): The siege

 Late in November, Whish was reinforced by a substantial force from the East India Company's Bombay Army.
 Some observers claimed that the sepoys of the Bombay contingent, being of generally lower caste than those of the Bengal Army, were more willing and skilled at comparatively menial tasks such as digging trenches.
-Whish's combined force amounted to 32,000, of which 15,000 were from the British Army or European troops of the Bengal and Bombay armies.
+Whish's combined force amounted to 32,000, of which 15,000 were from the British Army or European (mainly Irish) troops of the Bengal and Bombay armies.
 He also had 150 pieces of artillery, many of which were heavy guns or mortars.
 It was comparatively easy to supply this large force, as Multan lay near the Indus River, and steamships could bring supplies some way up the river and to within a short distance of the city.

 Inside the city, Mulraj commanded 12,000 troops, with 54 guns and 12 mortars.
 (Some sources state that 80 guns were mounted in the citadel, though some of these may have been obsolete or decorative pieces).

 On 27 December, Whish ordered four columns of troops to attack the suburbs.
 Mulraj's forces were driven back into the city, and Whish's force set up batteries 500 yards from the city walls.
 Under cover of their fire, breaching batteries were set up only 80 yards from the walls, and created two breaches in them while causing great damage in the city.
 On 30 December, the main magazine in the citadel exploded, killing 800 of the defenders.
 It was a mosque in which 180 tonnes of gunpowder were stored.
 A British mortar shell hit it.
 It is considered one of the largest non-nuclear explosions in history.
 Mulraj nevertheless maintained his fire and sent a defiant message to Whish, stating that he still had enough powder to last a year.
 He attempted to mount a sortie against the besiegers on 31 December but this was driven back.

 Whish ordered a general assault on 2 January 1849.
 The attackers successfully scaled the breaches, and the battle became a bloody house-to-house fight in the city, in which many defenders and civilians were killed indiscriminately.
 Whish ordered the civilians to be herded into the main square; he may have intended to spare them from further fighting but the action of corralling them was also accompanied by further casualties.

 With the fall of the city, only the already-scarred citadel remained, but it held out for another fortnight against heavy bombardment.
 On 18 January, Whish's sappers exploded three mines under its walls, causing heavy losses and destroying large sections of its walls.
 Mulraj offered to surrender if his life was spared, but Whish insisted on unconditional surrender, and on 22 January, Mulraj gave himself up, with 550 men.